smelc/tn-fp-haskell-course/slides/course-03.md

 # Composition

-Because functions are so central in functional programming, it is crucial combine them easily.
+Because functions are so central in functional programming, it is crucial to combine them easily.

 ```shell
 > import Data.Function